 Tuna, like other large predator fish, is contaminated with mercury.
 Mercury is a potent neurotoxin.
-Over 400,000 newborns are affected by mercury pollution every year.
+Hundreds of thousands of newborns are affected by mercury pollution every year.
 But how did the mercury get into the tuna–and other fish–in the first place?

 The following slides show how mercury contaminates our food–and how mercury can damage the vulnerable developing brain of the fetus.

-Coal-fired power plants are the single largest source of toxic mercury; they emit 72% of all toxic mercury air pollution in the United States.
+Coal-fired power plants are the single largest source of toxic mercury; they emit 42% of all human-caused mercury pollution in the United States.

 When a coal smokestack is not filtered, mercury and other poisons–arsenic, lead, nickel, chromium and acid gases–are released into the air as coal is burned.

 That mercury drifts through the air–across the globe–and rains down into reservoirs, rivers, lakes and the ocean.
 Every state in the country has issued a fish advisory of some type because of unsafe mercury contamination.

 Microorganisms in the water convert the mercury to a highly toxic form, called methylmercury.
 That bacteria makes the mercury “bio available”–able to be taken up by fish that consume it.

 Methylmercury is absorbed by fish through their gills.
 It is dispersed by their blood through their bodies.
 It accumulates in fatty tissue.

 Contaminated fish is eaten by other fish, birds and mammals–including humans.